 2) Observe for the development of coma, arrhythmia, kidney injury, and hypotension.

-3) Intravenous calcium gluconate or calcium chloride can be used to treat symptomatic hypocalcemia.
-Theoretically, administration of calcium may hasten calcium oxalate crystal formation, and this risk must be balanced against that of untreated hypocalcemia in asymptomatic patients.
+3) IV calcium gluconate or calcium chloride can be used to treat symptomatic hypocalcemia.
+Theoretically the administration of calcium may hasten calcium oxalate crystal formation, and this risk must be balanced against that of untreated hypocalcemia in asymptomatic patients.

 4) Sodium bicarbonate infusion may be used to correct metabolic acidosis when pH is <7.3.
 It also has the advantage of increasing the renal elimination of glycolate and inhibiting precipitation of calcium oxalate crystals.